ashishjayamohan/Tread/GUIDELINES.md

 ### PRs should be merged by the person in charge of the compare branch, unless a review was requested

-Though a merge can be undone, it's messy and tarnishes the reflog.
+Though a merge can be undone, it's messy and tarnishes the `reflog`.
 Instead, the person responsible for the compare branch (who should have authored the PR as well; see above) should be the one to merge it, to prevent unfinished/untested work from entering the master branch.

 This guideline does not apply when a review was requested.
 Since reviews should only be requested when the author feels that the PR is ready to be merged, if all of the reviewers have approved, the PR should be merged as soon as possible.